ocaml-gospel/gospel/docs/docs/walkthroughs/union-find.md

 ## Elements: Gotta Catch 'em All

-The first interesting property to capture is that the subsets are indeed disjointed.
+The first interesting property to capture is that the subsets are indeed disjoint.
 For instance, `make` shouldn't create an element that's already in the universe, otherwise you'd have two different subsets containing the same element.